 We have incurred indebtedness, and in the future may incur additional indebtedness, that bears interest at a variable rate.
-To the extent that we incur variable rate debt and do not hedge our exposure thereunder, increases in interest rates would increase the amounts payable under such indebtedness, which could reduce our operating cash flows and our ability to pay distributions to our stockholders.
+An increasing interest rate environment, which is the economic environment that the Company expects to face in 2022, will result in increases in the variable rate component of our indebtedness.
+As of December 31, 2021, we have \$60.0 million outstanding under the 2018 revolving credit facility, \$7.7 million outstanding under the SBA 7(a) loan-backed notes and \$27.1 million outstanding under our junior subordinated notes, all of which bear interest at a variable rate.
+We have not hedged our interest rate with respect to variable rate indebtedness.
+As a result, increases in interest rates will increase the amounts payable under such indebtedness, which will reduce our operating cash flows and could materially adversely affect our business, financial condition, results of operations, cash flow or our ability to satisfy our debt service obligations or to maintain our level of distributions on our Common Stock or Preferred Stock.
 In addition, if our existing indebtedness matures or otherwise becomes payable during a period of rising interest rates, we could be required to liquidate one or more of our assets at times that may prevent realization of the maximum return on such assets.